Richard I. Rothstein, MD

 Vice Chair for Education, Department of Medicine

 Dr. Kieffer is a graduate of the Johns Hopkins University School of Arts and Sciences (B.A., 1990) the University of California, San Francisco School of Medicine (MD, 1995), and The Dartmouth Institute for Health Policy and Clinical Practice (MS, 2011).
-She completed her residency at Dartmouth-Hitchcock, served as Chief Medical Resident, and then joined the faculty in General Internal Medicine.
+She completed her residency at Dartmouth Hitchcock Medical Center, served as Chief Medical Resident, and then joined the faculty in General Internal Medicine.

-She has been the director of the resident clinic at Dartmouth-Hitchcock since 2004 and was the Program Director of the Primary Care Track from 2002 to 2013.
-She directs the intern outpatient block rotation, co-directs the Formal Instruction of Residents as Educators (FIRE) rotation, and led the Humanism in Medicine conference series from 2005-2013.
+She has been the director of the resident clinic at Dartmouth Hitchcock Medical Center since 2004.
 She enjoys teaching medical students and residents in clinical and didactic settings, and supervising learners conducting quality improvement projects.
 She became the Vice Chair for Education and Director of the Department of Medicine Morbidity, Mortality, and Improvement Conference in 2015.

 Dr. Kieffer spent a year in Rwanda from 2013-2014 with the Human Resources for Health program, teaching students and residents, developing educational curricula, and serving as Associate to the Head of the Department of Medicine.
-She continues to passionately support a bi-directional exchange of learners and teachers between the Departments of Medicine at Dartmouth-Hitchcock and the University of Rwanda.
+She continues to passionately support a bi-directional exchange of learners and teachers between the Departments of Medicine at Dartmouth Hitchcock Medical Center and the University of Rwanda.

 In her personal time, Dr. Kieffer enjoys distance running, downhill skiing, gardening, reading fiction, and world travel.